Native vs Progressive Web Apps (PWAs): Who is Winning?

 - They offer global compatibility.

 - They demand lower development cost.

-Yes, they will.
-And the reason behind is the benefits it comes loaded with such as easier installation, better performance, no updating issue, seamless offline operatibility, and lower development cost.
+Yes, it will in the coming future.
+And the reason behind it is the benefits it comes loaded with such as easier installation, better performance, no updating issue, seamless offline operatibility, and lower development cost.

 Generally, the cost of Progressive Web App Development lies between $3,000 and $9,000.
-But, the actual mobile app development cost depends heavily on the features and technologies involved, size and location of the team hired, the complexity of the concept, and other such factors, it is better to consult with an expert to know the Progressive web app cost.
+But, the actual mobile app development cost depends heavily on the features and technologies involved, size and location of the team hired, the complexity of the concept and other such factors, so it is always better to consult with an expert to know the Progressive web app development cost.

 strategies your digital product..